IntrospectiveSystems/xGraph/Database/NeDB/readme.md

 Version 1.0.0

-Marcus Gosselin, Introspective Systems LLC.
+Introspective Systems, LLC.

 ---

-This module is a wrapper for the npm package NeDB, located [here](https://github.com/louischatriot/nedb).
+This module is a wrapper for the npm package [NeDB](https://github.com/louischatriot/nedb).

 ## `Par` Configuration